For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘I’m not sure.’

 ‘Take your time, and think.
 Did you cross over?’

 ‘Well, I must have.
 Here I am.’

 ‘Indeed, here you are, that much is certain.
 No doubt about it, you did cross over.
 But did you cross over in the way you think?’

-I got up from my chair, feeling a bit dazed, then went to the stove to pour another cup of coffee.
-I stood there, looking out the window, but didn't see anything.
+I got up from my chair, feeling a bit stunned, then went to the stove to pour another cup of coffee.
+I stood there, looking out the window, but didn’t see anything.
 I was lost in my inner world, trying to imagine what happened next.

 Mo’s question triggered something within me that left me stunned.
 As I continued to stand there, I closed my eyes and concentrating on what I felt stirring deep within.
 I wasn’t sure what was emerging, but whatever it was, had a foreboding feel.
 Then, slowly, fragmented scenes of blurred cliffs and canyon walls started to flash into my mind.
 First, they appeared as still-frames, then merging in slow motion.
 The images quickened, running seamlessly in vivid detail, as the whole horrific scene began to play itself out.
 The veil of amnesia had lifted.

 I felt my body falling through space; a torrent of wind swished by me with the force of a tsunami.
 I heard my cup drop on the floor as I saw myself falling through an abyss.
 I observed craggy rocks thrusting upwards over and past me, with slopes of scree and snow approaching me from below.
 Then nothing!
 All went blank; there was only darkness and oblivion.